 Section 7-6.
 Annual Town Budget Referendum.

 (a) The general government and Board of Education budgets recommended by the Council or the joint board pursuant to Section 7-5 shall be separately brought before the persons qualified to vote at the annual town budget referendum.
 A sufficient number of copies of said budgets shall be made available for distribution in the office of the Town Clerk at least five (5) business days prior to the referendum.
 The Council shall give timely and suitable notice of the availability of said copies and it may utilize other channels to make the proposed town budget available to the public, such as Internet sites or newspapers, provided that timely and suitable notice is given as to said availability.
 Notice of the referendum shall be published not more than fifteen (15) nor less than five (5) days previous to holding the referendum.
 Said budgets shall become effective only after they have been submitted to the persons qualified to vote on the voting ballots at the normal and usual polling places.
+The Registrars, upon unanimous consent, may cause the budget referendum to be voted upon at a single polling location selected by agreement by both Registrars.

 (b) The annual town budget referendum shall be held on the last Tuesday of April.
 The polls shall be open from 6:00 am to 8:00 pm.